Takfarinas: Musical career

 Takfarinas – or Tak as his fans often call him – comes from a long line of musicians and showed his future innovative skills with musical instruments when aged only six years old he made a guitar using an oil cylinder and brake cable.
 As a youngster, Takfarinas was interested in the music of artists like Chaâbi, M'Hamed El Anka, Cheikh El Hasnaoui and Slimane Azem.

 In 1976, he recorded his first music on cassettes in Algiers, but his position as a singer and musician was strengthened when he recorded his first album in France in 1979.
 In 1981, he formed the group Agraw with Boujema Semaouni that lasted for many years.
 He released Wa i telha and Arrach both in 1986, selling a million copies.
 In 1989, he released Irgazen and Mi d ih, a double CD, and this brought him international recognition.
 In 1994, he released another album Yebb’a rremman which did well in the European charts.

-But it is with his album Zaâma Zaâma and the title song from the album that he achieved his biggest recognition.
+But it is with his 1999 album Yal and the song Zaâma Zaâma from the album that he achieved his greatest recognition.
 It remains a world music favorite in clubs and in touristic resorts where the dance tune is popular with accompanying synchronized dance moves.

 Takfarinas changed musical direction with his album Paix et salut which was in homage to the Algerian artists who were victims of the repression.
-Then in 2004, he released his latest album Honneur aux dames.
+Then in 2004, he released his album Honneur aux dames.